 Accounts Managed by the Portfolio Managers.
-The chart below includes information regarding the members of the portfolio management teams responsible for managing the Portfolios.
-Specifically, it shows the number of portfolios and assets managed by management teams of which each Portfolio's portfolio manager is a member.
+The charts below include information regarding the members of the portfolio management teams responsible for managing the Portfolios.
+Specifically, they show the number of portfolios and assets managed by management teams of which each Portfolio's portfolio manager is a member and accounts managed by each portfolio manager that are subject to performance-based advisory fees.
+Information is presented as of December 31, 2020 unless otherwise indicated.
 Regardless of the number of accounts, the portfolio management team still manages each account based on a model portfolio as described above.